alyssajohnsonunofficial/Justice-Centered-Data-Design/src/MIDTERM/midterm.md

 2. Declare an intern map to hold the newly grouped data (adDataByCountryInternMap) in an executable codeblock
 3. Use d3.group to group the data by the 'currency_original' field
 4. Declare the newly grouped data (adDataByCountryInternMap) in a second executable codeblock
-5. Leave notes in the second codeblock describing the new output
+5. Leave a multi-line comment in the second codeblock describing the new output

 ```js
 const adDataByCountryInternMap = d3.group(